nf-core/rnafusion/docs/usage.md

 #### Running FusionInspector only

-FusionInspector can be run standalone with:
+FusionInspector can be run as a standalone with:

 ```bash
 nextflow run nf-core/rnafusion \